Selection of the correct sample septum

 The most common septa consist of:

 For dull, thick or particularly sensitive needles, the septa are also available pre-slit.
-For particularly sensitive analyzes, PTFE-coated silicone septa can also be used on both sides.
-Other septums are also available for headspace analysis: Butyl / PTFE pharmaceutical fix, where only the butyl areas that come into contact with the sample are coated with PTFE to ensure a particularly good seal and silicone / aluminum septa.
+For particularly sensitive analyses, PTFE-coated silicone septa can also be used on both sides.
+Other septa are also available for headspace analysis: Butyl/PTFE pharmaceutical fix, where only the butyl areas that come into contact with the sample are coated with PTFE to ensure a particularly good seal and silicone/aluminium septa.